CDRH/orchid/docs/README.md

 Section routes will automatically be scoped to a sub-URI with the section name if no scope name is passed.
 If `section: "foo"`, scope will be set to `"/foo"`.
+They also set a default `section` parameter which is then used to set the `@section` instance variable with the section name in the application controller.
+This is used for logic in rendering templates and links.
+Then the `section` parameter is immediately removed so it does not interfere with action and template code dealing with paramaters or come through in query string or POST parameters.

 ```ruby
 # Section routes